chemmedia/knowledgeworker-embedded-asset-api-question-example/README.md

 ### Prerequisites

-What things you need to install and build the project.

 You will need the following tools to get started.
 Please have a look at the documentation on how to install them on your operating system.
 - node https://nodejs.org/
 - npm https://www.npmjs.com/